 Non-Mammal Mammaries: Female Machina have breasts, which can be justified by the fact that their creator used to be human.

 Non-Standard Game Over: If Egil is not stopped from using "Bionis Slash X", he kills the Bionis, ending the fight with it.

 No Sell: The Mechon are highly resistant to normal attacks and need to be toppled before they can be damaged, except for the Monado, which damages them like normal enemies.
 Then you fight the first Faced Mechon who can no sell the Monado and needs to be defeated the hard way.

-Not Growing Up Sucks: A Machina quest with you fixing a child whose growing algorithms have been malfunctioning for a thousand years.
+Not Growing Up Sucks: A Machina sidequest has the party helping with fixing a child whose growing algorithms have been malfunctioning for a thousand years.
 It's left him mentally and physically as a kid when he's in the equivalent of a Machina's twenties.

-Number of the Beast: You even get an achievement if you perform a single attack doing this amount of damage.
+Number of the Beast: An achievement is given by performing a single attack doing this 666 points of damage.

 Mumkhar.
 The guy is a complete Gonk with a Guttural Growl who runs away from battle to save his own skin within the first two minutes of play time.
 Dunban may be Genre Blind, but the player needs only to look at his Japanese voice actor to get a clue that he's a bad egg.
 The only surprise is in how bad he turns out to be.

 Even if you couldn't tell that Lorithia was bad news from her red and black, stripper/dominatrix outfit, she has maybe 30 seconds of screen time before she starts telling the player about her plans to have Melia killed.
 Like Mumkhar, she's later revealed to be even worse than she seems.